 Akujuru Victor A., Deeyah Christopher L.

-Aly Karam is a Visiting Associate Professor in the School of Architecture and Planning at University of the Witwatersrand, Johannesburg, South Africa.
-He earned the Ph.D. in City and Regional Planning from the University of North Carolina at Chapel Hill, North Carolina.
+Aly Karam is a visiting associate professor in the School of Architecture and Planning at University of the Witwatersrand, Johannesburg, South Africa.
+He earned a PhD in city and regional planning from the University of North Carolina at Chapel Hill, North Carolina.
 His research interests and publications extend to both the planning and the architecture disciplines.
 In architecture he publishes on marketing and on the use of IT in practice and its effect on the management of the architecture offices.
-His planning research and publications revolve around informality, land and real estate, housing policy and the housing process.
+His planning research and publications revolve around informality, land and real estate, housing policy, and the housing process.

 Catherine Kariuki is a lecturer at the Department of Real Estate, University of Nairobi.
-She holds a Bachelor of Arts degree in Land Economics and a Master of Arts degree in Housing Management and is a registered and licensed valuer.
+She holds a Bachelor of Arts degree in land economics and a Master of Arts degree in housing administration and is a registered and licensed valuer.
 Her research interests are in property management, valuation, housing and land management and administration.
-She is the President of the African Real Estate Society and a Board member of the International Real Estate Society.
-She has previously served as a Board member of the Valuer’s Registration Board.
+She is a past President of the African Real Estate Society and a board member of the International Real Estate Society.
+She has previously served as a board member of the Valuer’s Registration Board.

 "This book is a novel contribution to the under-researched African Real Estate Market and its presentation will be well understood by students and practitioners."
 Professor I. U. Kalu, Department of Estate Management, Abia State University, Uturu, Nigeria